Thompson Sampling with Information Relaxation Penalties: Proofs for

 \subsection{Proof of Remark \ref{rem-ideal-penalty-optimality}}

-We continue on the proof of strong duality. $\pi^\text{ideal}$ solves the same inner problem with respect to a randomly sampled outcome $\tilde{\omega}$.
-When the remaining time is $T$ and the current belief is $\mathbf{y}$, it takes an action with the largest Q-value: together with \eqref{e-strong-duality-1},
+We proceed on the proof of strong duality.
+The policy $\pi^\text{ideal}$ solves the same inner problem with respect to a randomly sampled outcome $\tilde{\omega}$.
+When the remaining time is $T$ and the current belief is $\mathbf{y}$, it takes an action with the largest Q-value: together with \eqref{e-strong-duality-1}, it yields